TrainGRC/textweaver/README.md

 # TextWeaver

-TextWeaver is a FastAPI-based web server designed for working with Large Language Models (LLMs), particularly Embeddings models.
+TextWeaver is a FastAPI-based web server designed for working with Large Language Models (LLMs), specifically with Embeddings-style models.
 It simplifies the process of handling complex natural language processing tasks and offers a robust and scalable solution for both developers and researchers to store and query against embeddings in Pinecone.

 ## Features